PsiQ/qref/docs/design.md

 want to make sure everyone gets consistent results no matter what parsing library they use.

-The second reason concerns only `children` field and is much more nuanced, but essentially boils down to the fact that lists are naturally better suited for storing ordered information.
-While QREF format itself does not enforce ordering on the input data, there might be algorithms that utilize particular ordering of subroutines.
+The second reason concerns the `children` field and is much more nuanced, but essentially boils down to the fact that lists are naturally better suited for storing ordered information.
+While QREF itself does not enforce ordering on the input data, there might be algorithms that utilize a particular ordering of subroutines.
 Therefore, it is essential that at least the order of children is expressed in a list.

 !!! note